Keith Eck: College

 At the University of California, Los Angeles, Eck played center and guard.
 As a senior, he was Second-team All-Pac-8 as well as receiving the UCLA award for most improved player.

 Professional career

 In 1977 Eck played for the Washington Redskins professional football team, but was placed on injured reserve for the 1977 season.
 The following year, he returned to UCLA to coach the offensive tackles and tight-ends.
 In 1979 Eck played for the New York Giants, backing up Jim Clack at center as well as being the special teams snapper for punts and field goals.

 In 1980 his football career ended abruptly when he suffered a heart attack on an airplane en route to his first pre-season training camp for his second year with the New York Giants.

 Personal life

 After football, Eck has worked in the financial services industry, and in 1990 founded his own financial and insurance company.
-He lives in La Costa, California, with his wife, Marcela, and their three children.